DBOS-project/apiary/README.md

 through aggressive co-location of compute and data.
 * Strong consistency for programs, including exactly-once semantics for program execution and cross-function or even cross-application transactional guarantees.
-* Data provenance capture for observability: we automatically  record every function execution and every operation functions performs on data, then store this information in easy-to query database tables to aid in debugging, monitoring, and auditing.
+* Data provenance capture for observability: we automatically record every function execution and every operation performed on data, then store this information in easy-to query database tables to aid in debugging, monitoring, and auditing.